DesislavaNaydenova/PP4_OurFamilyRestaurant/README.md

 - Photos from the Alps: [Unsplash](https://unsplash.com)

 ###  Acknowledgments

 I'd like to thank:

 - CodeInstitute for their invaluable support and resources, which were crucial in developing this project.

+- [The Django Comunity](https://www.djangoproject.com/community/) for their invaluable support and guidance throughout this project.
+Their expertise and advice have been instrumental in shaping and refining this work.

 - My Code Institute Mentor Can Sucullu.